Prioritized Level Replay: Experiment Details and Hyperparameters

-The first environment, MultiRoom-N4-Random, requires the agent to navigate through 1, 2, 3, or 4 rooms respectively to reach a goal object, resulting in a natural ordering of levels over four levels of difficulty.
-The second, ObstructedMazeGamut-Easy, consists of levels uniformly distributed across the first three difficulty settings of the ObstructedMaze environment, while the third, ObstructedMazeGamut-Medium, consists of the first six levels.
-In this environment, the agent must find a key to unlock a door to reach a goal entity.
-Harder levels hide the key behind a box and introduce obstacles blocking the door before it can be unlocked, as well as spreading the location of the key and goal across an ever-increasing expanse of rooms.

-As in \cite{igl2019generalization}, we parameterize the agent policy as a 3-layer CNN with 16, 32, and 32 channels. with a final hidden layer of size 64.
+As in \citet{igl2019generalization}, we parameterize the agent policy as a 3-layer CNN with 16, 32, and 32 channels, with a final hidden layer of size 64.
 All kernels are $2 \times 2$ and use a stride of 1.
 For the ObstructedMazeGamut environments, we increase the number of channels of the final CNN layer to 64.
-We follow the same generalization evaluation protocol as used for ProcGen, training the agent on a fixed set of 4000 levels for MultiRoom-N4-Random, 3000 levels for ObstructedMazeGamut-Easy, and 6000 levels for ObstructedMazeGamut-Medium, and testing on the full level distribution.
-We chose these values for $\Lambda_{\text{train}}$ to ensure roughly 1000 training levels of each represented difficulty setting of each environment.
-As in the case of our Procgen experiments, we we set $\gamma$ and $\lambda$ equal to the same respective values used by the GAE in PPO during training, and use reward normalization during training.
-We use the same training hyperparameters listed in \ref{app:hyperparameters} across all MiniGrid environments.
+We follow the same high-level generalization evaluation protocol used for Procgen, training the agent on a fixed set of 4000 levels for MultiRoom-N4-Random, 3000 levels for ObstructedMazeGamut-Easy, and 6000 levels for ObstructedMazeGamut-Medium, and testing on the full level distribution.
+We chose these values for $|\Lambda_{\text{train}}|$ to ensure roughly 1000 training levels of each difficulty setting of each environment.
+We model our PPO parameters on those used by \citet{igl2019generalization} in their MiniGrid experiments.
+We performed a grid search to find that \algoabbrev{} with rank prioritization, $\beta = 0.1$, and $\rho = 0.3$ learned most quickly on the MultiRoom environment, and used this setting for all our MiniGrid experiments.
+Table \ref{tab:hyperparams} summarizes these hyperparameter choices.